Updated on 28.11.23

-You can easily create new rule categories by clicking the Add new category button at the end of the rule category list.
-Simply name your category in the modal that pops up and click Add.
+You can easily create new rule categories by clicking the Manage categories button at the top.
+Click Add new, and name your category.

 Once your rule category is ready, you can start adding rules.
 Open the Custom Rules tab and locate all the rules you want to add to the new category.

 You can move multiple rules to the same rule category by using multi-select on the custom rules list.
-Click the checkbox on the left side of the list next to each item you want to add, choose the Move rules to category option from the dropdown, and select the target category
+Click the checkbox on the left side of the list next to each item you want to add, choose the Change category option from the dropdown, and select the target category

-You can easily view all rules in a category by clicking on a rule category card at the top of the custom rule list.
-To turn all rules in the category on or off, click the select all checkbox and use the multi-select options that appear at the bottom of the screen.
+You can easily view all rules in a category by filtering your custom rules list.
+To turn all rules in the category on or off, click the select all checkbox and use the Turn ON/OFF button at the bottom of the screen.

 Rule category settings

 Use category settings to finetune how rule categories affect your transactions.
 Category settings are divided into category scores, category states, and category-specific parameters.